NYPL/metadata-documentation/resources/glossary.md

 # Glossary
 {: .no_toc }

-Common terms used within the work of the Metadata Services Unit (MSU)
+Common terms used within the work of Metadata Services

 ## Table of contents
 {: .no_toc .text-delta }